Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Further Evaluation Across CI Scenarios

 Next, we shift our focus to a cyber-physical attack scenario involving a railway CBTC system.
 To construct a plausible threat model, we draw upon the first author's years of expertise and domain-specific knowledge of railway CBTC systems, complemented by insights from literature that discuss CBTC architecture, vulnerabilities, and risk assessment methods.
 Synthesising these insights, we formulate a hypothetical cyber-physical attack path that targets CBTC assets through a chain of associated cyber-physical vulnerabilities.
 These relationships are instantiated within a Bayesian Network model, as illustrated in Figure~\ref{fig:case_CBTC_BN}.

-As the attack scenario is hypothetical, the vulnerabilities in this case study are not linked to any known CVEs.
+As the attack scenario is hypothetical, the vulnerabilities in this case study are not linked to any known CVE entries.
 To address this limitation, CVSS 3.1 vectors were constructed by referencing \textit{analogous vulnerabilities} catalogued in the NVD, which bear semantic and structural alignment with the hypothetical vulnerabilities.
-Initial exposure probability estimates were heuristically derived using Equation~\ref{eq:p_exposure_vuln_cvss}, and subsequently refined using the Bayesian latent variable approach outlined in Equation~\ref{eq:posterior_mean_nocve}.
+Initial exposure probability estimates were heuristically derived using Equation~\ref{eq:p_exposure_vuln_noncve}, and subsequently refined using the Bayesian latent variable approach outlined in Equation~\ref{eq:posterior_mean_nocve}.

-Table~\ref{tab:cpt_joint_cbtc_comparison} presents a side-by-side comparison of the conditional probability distributions for exposure and impact associated with the attacker's goal: \\ \texttt{H3\_Disrupt\_Train\_Operation}, derived from both CVSS-based and EPSS-based prior distributions.
-Notably, the EPSS-based result closely mirrors the CVSS-based result, suggesting that both scoring systems yield similar risk estimates for this attack scenario.
+To validate the robustness of these estimates, we perform a comparative analysis against an EPSS-based prior.
+Although EPSS scores are natively unavailable for non-CVE vulnerabilities, this comparison serves as a sensitivity check to determine if the exposure probabilities remain consistent when calibrated against empirical exploitation trends.
+By contrasting the CVSS-based estimates with a synthetic EPSS-based prior, we can assess whether the risk assessment remains stable across different probabilistic assumptions regarding the threat landscape.

-The CVSS-based result indicates a posterior probability of attack success of $P(E) = 0.1256$ and a conditional probability of severe impact of $P(I) = 1.0000$, yielding a composite risk score of $R = P(E) \times P(I) = 12.56\%$.
-While this score is relatively modest, the analysis reveals full certainty of a critical system impact if the attack path is realised.
-This suggests a need for further consideration of preventive strategies tailored to this attack scenario.
+Table~\ref{tab:cpt_joint_cbtc_comparison} presents a side-by-side comparison of the conditional probability distributions for exposure and impact associated with the primary attacker goal: \texttt{H3\_Disrupt\_Train\_Operation}.
+The CVSS-based results indicate a posterior probability of attack success of $P(E) = 0.1256$ (using an AF modifier of $\phi=1.0$) and a conditional probability of severe impact of $P(I) = 1.0000$, yielding a risk score of $R = P(E) \times P(I) = 12.56\%$.
+Although this score is relatively low, the analysis reveals absolute certainty of a critical system impact if the attack path is realised.
+This findings highlights a significant vulnerability within the system architecture.
+While the likelihood of exploitation is limited, the lack of resilience against a successful breach ensures a catastrophic outcome.
+Consequently, the results suggest that preventive strategies must be prioritised to reduce the probability of entry, as the current system configuration offers no mitigation for the impact itself once the goal is achieved.